LesleyLai/digital-garden/content/Concepts/double integrals.md

 > [!info] Note: for a non-rectangular region, the range of integration for $y$ may depend on $x$, as the boundaries of the region $R$ may change according to $x$
 > ![[../assets/iterated integral with variable y.webp|200]]

+In certain cases, the region of integration can be more naturally described in the polar coordinate, so [[./double integrals in polar coordinates|changing variables to polar coordinate]] and then setting up an iterated integral is more convenient to solve the problems.